zazikant/Langgraph-deep-research-agent/Droid_Agents/Readme.md

 ## prompt: **You will always use agent for web search or research related task. dont by pass agent for web search.**

+## result prompt after agent is finished research:  what does this code do? explain like mermaid chart or easy way

 create below agent:

 ---